by Mike Ratliff

 Here is the entire letter with v8 in bold.

-The words the ESV translated as “open door” and I as “door having been opened” are θύραν ἀνεῳγμένην.
-The word θύραν is the Accusative, Singular form of θύρα or thura, which is simply the Greek word for a door.
+The words the NASB and I translated as “open door” are θύραν ἀνεῳγμένην.
+The word θύραν is the Accusative, Singular form of θύρα (thura), which is simply the Greek word for a door.
 Of course, it also is used in the New Testament figuratively by our Lord saying that entering His Kingdom requires us to go through a door, but when that door is closed in judgment, there is no more opportunity for those who knock because the owner never knew them (Luke 13:24-25; cf, Matthew 7:21-23).
 On the other hand, our Lord Himself is called “the Door.”

-“Truly, truly, I say to you, he who does not enter the sheepfold by the door but climbs in by another way, that man is a thief and a robber.
-But he who enters by the door is the shepherd of the sheep.
-To him the gatekeeper opens.
-The sheep hear his voice, and he calls his own sheep by name and leads them out.
-When he has brought out all his own, he goes before them, and the sheep follow him, for they know his voice.
-A stranger they will not follow, but they will flee from him, for they do not know the voice of strangers.”
-This figure of speech Jesus used with them, but they did not understand what he was saying to them.
-So Jesus again said to them, “Truly, truly, I say to you, I am the door of the sheep.
-All who came before me are thieves and robbers, but the sheep did not listen to them.
-I am the door.
-If anyone enters by me, he will be saved and will go in and out and find pasture.
-The thief comes only to steal and kill and destroy.
-I came that they may have life and have it abundantly.
-(John 10:1-10 ESV)
+1 “Truly, truly, I say to you, he who does not enter by the door into the fold of the sheep, but climbs up some other way, he is a thief and a robber.
+2 But he who enters by the door is a shepherd of the sheep.
+3 To him the doorkeeper opens, and the sheep hear his voice, and he calls his own sheep by name and leads them out.
+4 When he puts forth all his own, he goes ahead of them, and the sheep follow him because they know his voice.
+5 A stranger they simply will not follow, but will flee from him, because they do not know the voice of strangers.”
+6 This figure of speech Jesus spoke to them, but they did not understand what those things were which He had been saying to them.

 Notice that genuine sheep hear their true Shepherd’s voice and flee from false shepherds, but, tragically, many are fooled into following false shepherds to their destruction.
 That is rampant in our time.
 This deception happens to those who are not listening to the Shepherd, but to others.
 The true Shepherd speaks through Scripture alone not through visions, dreams, inner urgings, or any other subjective means.
 What does our Lord mean when He spoke to the church at Philadelphia that he had set before them an open door?